 - Rescheduling the Debt

-The bank may extend your personal loan tenure if it feels that your financial position is not good and you are having trouble with keeping up with the EMI amount.
+The bank may extend your personal loan tenure if it feels that your financial position is not good and you are having trouble keeping up with the EMI amount.
 However, it will lead to higher interest generation, but you will be relieved from your current situation.
-Furthermore, if you get into to the position where you think you can again pay the old EMI, a genuine negotiation with the bank may allow you to prepay the loan early.
+Furthermore, if you get into the position where you think you can again pay the old EMI, a genuine negotiation with the bank may allow you to prepay the loan early.
 This will save you from the high-interest outgo if the bank does not charge you with any penalty.

 - Deferring the Payment

-In cases where you are likely to be able to increase cash flow that stabilizes your financial situation, the bank may provide you a brief pause of few months, before you can start with repayments again.
+In cases where you are likely to be able to increase cash flow that stabilizes your financial situation, the bank may provide you with a brief pause of a few months, before you can start with repayments again.
 However, the bank may charge you with a penalty for not making the payment on time.